Peter Rawlinson, Baron Rawlinson of Ewell

-Peter Anthony Grayson Rawlinson, Baron Rawlinson of Ewell, PC, QC (26 June 1919 – 28 June 2006) was an English barrister, Conservative politician and author.
+Peter Anthony Grayson Rawlinson, Baron Rawlinson of Ewell, PC, QC (26 June 1919 – 28 June 2006) was an English barrister, Conservative Party politician and author.
 He served as Member of Parliament for Epsom for 23 years, from 1955 to 1978, and held the offices of Solicitor General (1962–1964) and Attorney General for England and Wales (1970–1974) and for Northern Ireland (1972–1974).
 Had he been appointed Lord Chancellor, as seemed likely during the mid-1970s, he would have been the first Roman Catholic to hold that position since Thomas More in 1532.

 Early life

-Rawlinson was born in Iping, West Sussex or Birkenhead, Cheshire. on 26 June 1919.
+Peter Anthony Grayson Rawlinson was born in Oxton, within Birkenhead, on 26 June 1919; he grew up in Sussex.
 He was the son of Lieutenant-Colonel A. R. Rawlinson OBE, a figure in military intelligence and a screenwriter.
 He was educated by Benedictine monks at Downside, near Bath, Somerset.
 He read Law at Christ's College, Cambridge, where he joined the Cambridge Footlights.
 He was later elected as an Honorary Fellow of his college in 1981.

 However, he only completed one year at the university, moving on to the Royal Military College, Sandhurst, on the outbreak of the Second World War in 1939.
 He joined the Irish Guards in 1940.
 In 1943, he was wounded in battle while serving in North Africa and mentioned in dispatches.
 He was demobilized as a Major in 1946.

 Legal career

 Rawlinson was called to the bar at Inner Temple in 1946, just before he left the Army.
 He later became a Bencher in 1962 and was Treasurer in 1984.
 He joined the chambers of Walter Monckton.
-The first of his cases that came to public attention was that of Alfred Charles Whiteway, in the Towpath murder case in 1953, in which he was junior counsel.
+During this time, he also served as a libel lawyer for the Sunday Express.
+The first of his cases that came to public attention was that of Alfred Charles Whiteway, in the Towpath murder case in 1953, in which he was junior counsel, instructed by solicitor Arthur Prothero.
 He subjected the leading police murder squad detective, Herbert Hannam, to a searching cross-examination over 2 days, which exposed substantial gaps in Hannam's account of a confession by Whiteway.
 Whiteway was convicted and hanged, but Rawlinson was instructed in other well-known cases.

 He was also a junior counsel in the unsuccessful defence of Peter Wildeblood, tried with Edward Montagu and Michael Pitt-Rivers for gross indecency in 1954.
 A year later in 1955, he was junior counsel for Melford Stevenson in the defence of Ruth Ellis, who was hanged.
 He also acted in defence of General Anders in a libel case.
-He took silk in 1959.
+He took silk in 1959, and joined the chambers of Gerald Gardiner.
 He was Recorder of Salisbury from 1961 to 1962, and Recorder of Kingston upon Thames from 1975 to 2002.
 He was Leader of the Western Circuit from 1975 to 1982.
-In 1965, he defended the Daily Express in an action relating to D-Notices.